macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Make sure my personal certificate is used for the correct emails and the private key is added.

-Productivity and Utilities
+Productivity and Utilities Apps

-Amphetamine and Amphetamine Enhancer (free)
+Amphetamine (free)

 A little helper in case my MacBook needs to stay up all night.
 It can be installed from the App Store.
 Start the app and follow the instructions on the welcome screen.
+I usually activate to Launch Amphetamine at login under General and change the Menu Bar Image to something else than the pill.

 This neat little app makes the Dock behave as I like.
 Download it and move it manually to the Applications folder.
 I choose the following preferences: